UFC 98: Evans vs Machida: Predictions & Analysis

 Knockout Artist

-Larson carries a modest Elo edge (876 to 831), the kind of gap that reflects a slightly better run of form rather than a talent chasm.
+Pyle carries a modest Elo edge (967 to 911), the kind of gap that reflects a slightly better run of form rather than a talent chasm.

 Stylistically this is Larson's wrestler game against Pyle's knockout artist approach.
 Larson looks to close distance and put the fight on the mat, while Pyle is patient on the feet, timing counters and loading up when he sees openings.
 Historically these archetypes are dead-even when they collide.